Wednesday, February 27, 2013

 Yet Another New Expression Coined

-Having seen myself in the bathroom mirror this morning, I've come up with: "His hair resembled a bird's nest after a strong wind".
+Having seen myself in the bathroom mirror this morning, I've come up with: "His hair resembled a bird's nest after a windstorm".

 Like A Character In A Cheesy Children's Book Churned Out By A Hack Writer In Two Hours